 How Much Will I Make Per Hour?

-Opinion Outpost tries to keep survey times between 10-15 minutes.
+Most Opinion Outpost surveys take between 10-15 minutes to complete.
 You’ll earn 20 points for a survey estimated to take 15 minutes.
 Once you have one hundred points, $10 can be sent to your PayPal account.
 With just a little math, we can extrapolate points per minutes into dollars per hour.
 (We signed up for an account with Opinion Outpost to confirm these specific point values and how they translate into cash.)

 - 10 points = $1